OSCARJFB/debugLogger/README.md

 # debugLogger
-This is a project of mine aimed giving base training of variadic (#include <stdarg.h>) functions in c.
+This is a project of mine aimed at giving base training of variadic (#include <stdarg.h>) functions in c.
 My goal was to build something like the printf().

 The result was a logger, it takes a string argument, and any amount of following arguments which